 All electrolysis-based hydrogen generators require deionized water and electricity.
-Proton offers water deionizing systems for all our electrolyzer products.
+Nel offers water deionizing systems for all our electrolyzer products.
 Power requirements range from a few hundred Watts for small electrolyzers, to > 1 MW for larger systems.

 PEM (proton exchange membrane) water electrolysis simply splits pure deionized water (H2O) into its constituent parts, hydrogen (H2) and oxygen (O2), via an electrochemical reaction.
 When a DC voltage is applied to the electrolyzer, water fed to the anode (or oxygen electrode) is oxidized to oxygen and protons, while electrons are released.
 The protons (H+ ions) pass through the PEM to the cathode (or hydrogen electrode), where they meet electrons from the other side of the circuit, and are reduced to hydrogen gas.

-Proton hydrogen generators contain minimal hydrogen inventory, well below NFPA, and contain an amount far below safety concern in a ventilated space.
+Nel hydrogen generators contain minimal hydrogen inventory, well below NFPA, and contain an amount far below safety concern in a ventilated space.